-Power USB Wake Support Enable USB Wake Support When enabled, you can use the USB devices like a mouse or keyboard to wake your computer from standby.
+Power USB PowerShare Enable USB PowerShare Enable or disable the USB PowerShare.
+By default, the Enable USB PowerShare option is enabled USB Wake Support Enable USB Wake Support When enabled, you can use the USB devices like a mouse or keyboard to wake your computer from standby.
 By default, the option is enabled.
 AC Behavior AC Recovery Enables the system to turn on automatically, when AC is inserted.
 By default, the Power Off option is enabled.
 Active State Power Management Aspm Enables or disables the Active State Power Management (ASPM) level By default, the Auto option is enabled.
 Block Sleep Enables to block entering sleep (S3) mode in the operating system.
 By default, the Block Sleep option is disabled.
 Deep Sleep Control Enable or disable the Deep Sleep mode support.
 By default, the Disabled option is enabled.
+Fan Control Override Enable or disable the fan control override feature.
+By default, the option is disabled.
 Intel Speed Shift Technology Enable or disable the Intel speed shift technology support.
 By default, the Intel Speed Shift Technology option is enabled.